 Attempting to reconcile the different measures of phenotypic dimensionally observed by the two classes of methods, Lourenco(Lourenço et al. 2011) conducted analysis that suggests that DFE approaches are downwardly biased by universal pleiotropy assumptions, and that methods using drift load are relatively insensitive to the pleiotropy of mutations.
 Lourenco proposes a model of “partial pleiotropy” to explain the observed differences, suggesting that single mutations only affect a small subset of traits, but that mutations altogether affect many traits.

 A third class of methods utilizes datasets generated to study epistasis (Fig 1C).
 Assuming a Gaussian mutation distribution around the ancestor and additive effects of mutations in phenotype space, epistasis is expected to be reflected in the nonlinearity of the phenotype to fitness map.
 Previous studies have used the distribution of angles between pairs of mutations (Weinreich & Knies 2013) and approximate Bayesian computation(Blanquart & Bataillon 2016) on epistasis datasets to understand phenotypic dimensionality.

+OK, last we need a section explaining how our method differs from those you just described.
+The previous section should set this up nicely.
+Now all you need to say is “Here, we present a model that solves all the issues we just told you about”.
+But the “issues we just told you about” should be a full paragraph, maybe two, re-visiting the issues and how you solve them.
+End with a little summary of the results (I know that seems odd, but most introduction sections actually include the conclusion – ever heard this, “tell them what you are going to tell them, then tell them, then tell them what you told them?”).

-These approaches require the use of strict mathematical assumptions to derive tractable mathematical expressions and predictions.
+strict mathematical assumptions to derive tractable mathematical expressions and predictions.
 Most (if not all) of these assumptions are likely to be violated.
 It is unlikely that the ancestor is optimally fit, since adaptation is constantly proceeding (Wiser et al. 2013).
 Moreover, assuming additivity of mutants in phenotype is likely to be wrong.
 This is particularly clear in the extreme example of pairs of loss of function mutations in the same pathway.
 Finally, a local Gaussian distribution for mutations in phenotypic space is also unlikely loss of function mutations can drastically change the expression of proteins and thus move a cell’s phenotype very far from the initial set of phenotypes.
 Additionally, there have been calls for the use of partial pleiotropy in these models to reconcile conflicting conclusions by some of these studies(Lourenço et al. 2011; Bataillon & Bailey 2014).

+Something about infinitesimal model? + detectability?